Stellarvue SV115T Telescope

 " We start with the proprietary Stellarvue 115 mm f-7 apo triplet lens.
 We bench test the lens before we begin putting the components together to make a stunningly beautiful optical tube assembly.
 Once the telescope is complete, Vic Maris star tests each one.
 The SV115T was a 2-1/2 year project that continues in Stellarvue's tradition of excellence.
 If you want a razor sharp full apo with color free performance to discern finer details on the planets and extended deep sky objects, this is the telescope for you.
 This telescope may be used visually, photographically and with binoviewers . . .
 This is one of the best visual instruments we have made."

 The SV115T is one of Stellarvue's top of the line, Handcrafted Apochromatic Triplet Refractors.
-These hand figured, edge blackened, full apochromatic triplets are Stellarvue's highest performance telescopes and they are also available with 3.2" (SV80ST), 3.5" (SVR90T) and 4" (SV105AT, SVR105-3) apertures.
-(5" and 6.3" models have been announced, but are not yet available at this time--July 2010.)
-The SVR105-3 Raptor was the subject of an earlier Astronomy and Photography review and based on its superlative performance, we were looking forward to reviewing the SV115T.
+These hand figured, edge blackened, full apochromatic triplets are Stellarvue's highest performance telescopes and they are also available with 3.2" (SV80ST), 3.5" (SV90T) and 4" (SV105AT, SVR105-3) apertures.
+The Stellarvue SVR105-3 Raptor was the subject of an earlier Astronomy and Photography review and based on its superlative performance, we were looking forward to reviewing the SV115T.

 An 800mm focal length, 4.5" clear aperture telescope doesn't sound particularly big, but triplet refractors bulk up fast as aperture is increased.
 The SV115T is a large telescope and its triplet objective lens makes it very "muzzle heavy."
 Even its lens cap is heavy, weighing more than half a pound!
 Actually, we consider this threaded aluminum lens cap overkill.
 A snap-in plastic cap would be lighter and more convenient, although not as classy.

-The current (summer 2010) retail price for the SV115T-20 is $3195, direct from Stellarvue.
+The 2010 retail price for the SV115T-20 is $3195, direct from Stellarvue.
 This includes a genuine Starlight Instruments Feathertouch focuser, 1" CNC machined mounting rings with a Vixen dovetail mounting rail and a deluxe C9S padded carrying case.

 That price does not include a finderscope or mounting system, but you can get $100 off the price of a Stellarvue AZ mount and tripod if you order it with the scope, or the same $100 discount if you order a Celestron CGEM or CGE Pro computerized go-to EQ mounting system.
 These packages give a good indication of the mounting requirements of the SV115T.